aws/amazon-chime-sdk-android/README.md

 You need to start the meeting session to start sending and receiving audio.
 Make sure that the user has granted audio permission first.

+Start a session with default configurations:
 ```kotlin
 meetingSession.audioVideo.start()
 ```

-The default audio format is Stereo/48KHz i.e Stereo Audio with 48KHz sampling rate (Stereo48K).
-Other supported audio formats include Mono/48KHz (Mono48K) or Mono/16KHz (Mono16K).
-You can specify a non-default audio mode in `AudioVideoConfiguration`, and then start the meeting session.
+Start a session with custom configurations:

 ```kotlin
 meetingSession.audioVideo.start(audioVideoConfiguration)
 ```

+There are 2 configurations available in `audioVideoConfiguration`: `audioMode` and `audioStream`.

+AudioMode: The default audio format is Stereo/48KHz i.e Stereo Audio with 48KHz sampling rate (Stereo48K).
+Other supported audio formats include Mono/48KHz (Mono48K) or Mono/16KHz (Mono16K).
+You can specify a non-default audio mode in `AudioVideoConfiguration`, and then start the meeting session.

+AudioStream: The default audio stream is ```VoiceCall```.
+The available options are ```VoiceCall``` and ```Music```, they are equivalent of `STREAM_VOICE_CALL` and `STREAM_MUSIC` respectively in [AudioManager](https://developer.android.com/reference/android/media/AudioManager).
+This configuration is for addressing the audio volume [issue](https://github.com/aws/amazon-chime-sdk-android/issues/296) on Oculus Quest 2.
+If you don't know what it is, you probably don't need to worry about it.
+For more information, please refer to Android documentation: [STREAM_VOICE_CALL](https://developer.android.com/reference/android/media/AudioManager#STREAM_VOICE_CALL), [STREAM_MUSIC](https://developer.android.com/reference/android/media/AudioManager#STREAM_MUSIC).

+> Note: Even though there are more available stream options in Android, currently only *STREAM_VOICE_CALL* and *STREAM_MUSIC* are supported in Chime Android SDK.

 #### Use case 2.
 Add an observer to receive audio and video session life cycle events.